 Yuri was sent on a mission to America as the new Crimson Dynamo.
 He was supposed to capture Black Widow and bring her back to the Soviet government along with another defector.
 Upon returning, he was deemed 'a miserable failure' and demoted to working in a Siberian camp.

 Bukharin is perhaps the most infamous of the Dynamos.
 He is a former KGB operative who was assigned the task of assisting the Soviet Super Soldiers in apprehending Magneto after a chunk of Asteroid M crashed to Earth.
 He provoked a fight with the X-Men and Avengers (the Avengers wanted to arrest Magneto, while the X-Men wanted to protect him).
 The Dynamo destroyed a cargo ship that Magneto had taken refuge on; he would have been convicted of the murder of the entire crew had the Soviet Super Soldiers, X-Men and Avengers not been present to save them.
-Afterwards, he was removed from the Soviet Super Soldiers.
+Afterwards, he was removed from the Soviet Super Soldiers for his treachery.

 Bukharin was the current Dynamo when Iron Man attempted to neutralize all armor wearers who utilized his stolen technology.